kevinboone/vlc-server/README.md

 this is only partially implemented at present.

-The bundle includes a simple C library for controlling the the server using the REST API, and a command-line utility that uses this library.
+The bundle includes a simple C library for controlling the the server using the REST API, and command-line and ncurses utilities that uses this library.

 The purpose of `vlc-server` is allow media playback on one Linux computer to be controlled remotely from some other computer.
 The "controlling" computer can be anything that can issue HTTP requests.

-`vlc-server` is intended, eventually, to be a replacement for `xine-server`:
+`vlc-server` is intended to be a replacement for `xine-server`:

 https://github.com/kevinboone/xine-server

-At present, `xine-server` is somewhat more sophisticated that `vlc-server`, with Internet radio support, various console clients, etc. However, the Xine player itself is -- so far as I can see -- currently unmaintained.
-It no longer works on some platforms where it used to work fine.
-In the longer term, I intend to move all the functionality from `xine-server` to `vlc-server`, but this is a colossal undertaking, and something that I won't start until I know that VLC is basically workable when used in a server process.

-`vc-server` supports audio metadata (tags), and the web index allows audio files to be displayed and searched by artist, album, genre, etc.
+`vc-server` supports audio metadata (tags), and the web interface allows audio files to be displayed and searched by artist, album, genre, etc.
 To provide this support, the server scans the media directory and builds up an sqlite3 database.